Municipal mergers and dissolutions in Japan: Great Heisei Amalgamations

+Due to the Trinity Reform, a series of administrative and financial reforms that significantly affected smaller municipalities after their implementation in the early 2000s, many of these small municipalities had to voluntarily merge with others.
+The main motivation of the reform was stated as to support small local governments that would become unstable in the event of poor fiscal periods.

 From April 1999 to April 2014, there were 188 cases of municipal absorption, and 461 new municipalities.
 Among them, 582 consolidations were done during the Great Heisei Consolidations period from April 1999 to March 2006.
 This number includes duplicated consolidations.

 Amalgamate patterns

-There are 8 merging patterns during the Great Heisei Amalgamations.
+There were 8 merging patterns during the Great Heisei Amalgamations: